theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 the name, version and the OS family.
 2. navigate to *Hosts -> Provisioning Templates* and search for `Linux registration default`.
 You can use the search field above the table.
 Click on the template name.
 This will open the editing form.
-Note the template is locked, so you can't modify it's content, however you can assign it to existing operating systems.
+Note the template is locked, so you can't modify its content, however you can assign it to existing operating systems.
 To do so, click on the *Association tab*.
 Then select the OS you've created in step 1.
 Save the template.
 3. Go back to the OS you created in step 1, open its edit form.